Best eCommerce Business Models and Strategies with Examples

 Successfully set up your website?
 What next?

-An e-commerce platform is a software that runs your business' website.
-It offers tools for effectively managing and navigating your e-commerce site.
+An ecommerce platform is software that runs your business' website.
+It offers tools for effectively managing and navigating your ecommerce site.

 SaaS